-The first regular session of the 31st Alaska Legislature is underway in Juneau.
+The second regular session of the 31st Alaska Legislature will begin January 21, 2020 in Juneau.

-On January 28 – 30, 2019 the Alaska State Home Building Association traveled to Juneau to engage our state’s policy leaders in conversations about the interests of our builders and associate members.
+On February 5 – 7, 2020 the Alaska State Home Building Association will travel to Juneau to engage our state’s policy leaders in conversations about the interests of our builders and associate members.

 These efforts by our State Board Members to travel to Juneau and advocate for the interests of our members is commendable, and reflects positively on the entire building industry.

-The Board started on Monday by meeting amongst ourselves to establish priorities regarding the bills the legislature, and how these bills will impact the building industry.
+The Board will hold a meeting board meeting on Wednesday to establish priorities regarding the bills the legislature, and how these bills will impact the building industry.
 Then we prepared a list of talking points to discuss these issues with legislators and their staff.

-On Tuesday, we spent the entire day in the Capital Building meeting with legislators.
+On Thursday, we will spend the entire day in the Capital Building meeting with legislators.
 At each meeting, we present our talking points about the issues that matter to our industry, and we also hear from them about how things are going in the session.
-Our entire group was also able to meet with Governor Dunleavy at the end of the day.

-Wednesday morning we met to discuss what we all heard in our legislative meetings.
-Hearing this feedback give us an indication where there is support or opposition to our issues, and also how we can provide information to legislators that need it.
+Friday morning we will meet to discuss what we all heard in our legislative meetings.
+Hearing this feedback will give us an indication where there is support or opposition to our issues, and also how we can provide information to legislators that need it.

-Our primary goal this session is to introduce a bill that recognizes the 2018 International Residential Code for statewide residential construction.
-We would like to see this adopted under the Alaska Housing Finance Corporation (AHFC), where there is a board of directors of members from the housing industry.
+Our primary goal this half of the session is to support a bill that recognizes the 2018 International Residential Code for statewide residential construction.
+We would like to see this adopted under the Alaska Housing Finance Corporation (AHFC).

-We spoke with legislators about the cost of workers’ compensation.
-Last year we supported a bill (HB79) to define independent contractors.
-Although HB79 passed and was signed into law in November, we’re now hearing about insurance audits that are classifying subcontractors as employees.
+We will also speak with legislators about the cost of workers’ compensation.
+We supported a bill (HB79) to define independent contractors, and although HB79 passed and was signed into law, we’re now hearing about insurance audits that are classifying subcontractors as employees.

 It gets complicated, but the bottom line is if you hire a contractor, and they fail to meet the definition requirements of an independent contractor, you can be liable for their workers’ compensation.